dharmab/skyeye/docs/ADMIN.md

 On Linux, the easiest way to retain your logs is to run SkyEye as a systemd-managed service.
 This will automatically retain your logs in the system journal, and you'll be able to query and search the logs using `journalctl -u skyeye`.

-On Windows, the easier way to redirect the logs is to use [redirection](https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/cpp/language-compilers/redirecting-error-command-prompt).
+On Windows, the easiest way to retain your logs is to use [redirection](https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/cpp/language-compilers/redirecting-error-command-prompt).

 Advanced users should consider sending their logs to a log aggregator such as [Grafana Cloud](https://grafana.com/products/cloud/logs/).
 If you do this, I also recommend using `--log-format=json` to log in JSON format, which is easier to search and filter when using an aggregator.